keypax/dynamic-walls-demo/README.md

 # What is Object Pooling?
-Object Pooling is optimization technique that focus on reusable objects instead of creating and destroying them.
+Object Pooling is an optimization technique that focuses on reusing objects instead of creating and destroying them.
 In this solution objects are only displayed if they are inside camera view and released after being outside.

 [More info + example](https://www.youtube.com/watch?v=tdSmKaJvCoA)